klsoundarya/mindspark/TESTING.md

 - On the checkout success page, the dropdowns for "Shop" and "Account" do not transition smoothly.

-- When a user registers an account, deletes it, and then creates a new one with the same details, the confirmation email is delayed due to an issue with SendGrid.

 - When removing products from the wishlist, the alert message bar also displays the cart update notification.
 I'll address this issue later.

 ![wishlist bug](read-me/bugs/wishlist_remove.JPG)